ABI-Software/vue-component-template/README.md

 - `VueComponentTemplate` component in `src/components`
 - API documentation in `docs` using `vitepress`
 - Cypress component testing for `VueComponentTemplate` component in `cypress/component`
-- ESLint
+- ESLint for `.js` and `.vue` files in `src`

 ## Usage

-1. Create a new repository using this template (choose repository template when creating a new repo on GitHub and select this template).
+1. Create a new repository using this template *(choose repository template when creating a new repo on GitHub and select this template)*.
-2. Update component name, `VueComponentTemplate` to `YourComponentName`.
+2. Update component name `VueComponentTemplate` to `YourComponentName`.
 (See [Updating Component Names](#Updating-Component-Names) for details).
-3. Configure GitHub page for API documentation (Settings > GitHub Pages > Build and deployment > Chnage "Deploy from a branch" to "GitHub Actions").
+3. Configure GitHub page for API documentation *(Settings > GitHub Pages > Build and deployment > Change "Deploy from a branch" to "GitHub Actions")*.
 4. Run `npm install`.
 5. Run `npm run serve` for development.
 6. Run `npm run build-bundle` for production build to create bundle.